-The Rio Olympics Demonstrate Why We So Desperately Need Feminism
+The Rio Olympics Demonstrate Why We Need Feminism

 If you've been following the media blitz surrounding the Olympic Games in Rio, you probably already know a few things about this year's competition — like that Simone Biles is poised to absolutely destroy, Michael Phelps will keep winning gold medals long after the sun has consumed the earth, and sexism is still alive and well in professional sports coverage.
 Of course, I don't want to let the sexism overshadow the fact that in many ways, 2016 is a ground-breaking year for female athletes; Team U.S.A. now has more female than male athletes, with a record-smashing 292 women on board (compared to 263 men), and those female athletes are favored to bring home more gold than their male counterparts.
 A number of individual female athletes are also having phenomenal times, from the afore-mentioned Biles's practically perfect vault, to Uzbekistan's Oksana Chusovitina, who qualified for the vault finals at 41, making the seven-time Olympian the oldest woman to ever participate in the Olympic Games.